Campus

 Biography

-I was born in India and spent the twenty-one years of my life in New Delhi; I have since lived mainly in Toronto (sixteen years), London, Cambridge, Mass., and Oxford, with shorter periods in Munich, Hanoi, and Lindi (Tanzania).
+I was born in India and spent the twenty-one years of my life in New Delhi; I have since lived mainly in Toronto (seventeen years), with some years also in London, Cambridge, Mass., and Oxford, and shorter periods in Munich, Hanoi, and Lindi (Tanzania).

-I started off thinking I was a musician, then became a Germanist, completed my PhD as a multidisciplinary medievalist, spent the next decade focussed on economic history, and am now returning to Middle High German literature (without abandoning peasants, however).
+I started off thinking I was a musician, then became a Germanist, completed my PhD as a multidisciplinary medievalist, spent the next decade focusing on economic history, and am now returning to Middle High German literature (without abandoning peasants, however).
 After studying at King's College London, Harvard, and CMS, I was a postdoc at the University of Leicester, at Magdalen College, Oxford, and at PIMS; I returned to CMS as tenure-track faculty in 2016 and have been tenured since 2021.
-I teach Latin and Diplomatics, and graduate seminars on social and economic and cultural history, and on historical methods and theory; I also teach Directed Reading courses on various historical and literary subjects, as well as on the Old Norse and Old High German languages.
+I teach Latin, Diplomatics, historical methods and theory; I also teach Directed Reading courses (and undergraduate Independent Studies or theses) on various historical and literary subjects, as well as on some of the older continental Germanic languages.

 My students think I'm very scary about matters related to punctuation, formatting, and split infinitives.
-When I'm not scaring them about these things, they seem to like me: I can't think of any other reason why I have already passed my self-imposed limit of supervising nine dissertations, and am also on a number of other dissertation committees.
-(A number of my students are finishing this year and I will be back, and intend to stay back, in single digits shortly!)
+When I'm not scaring them about these things, they seem to like me: I can't think of any other reason why for a while I ended up passing my self-imposed limit of supervising nine dissertations and got up to twelve.
+(I am fortunately back to single digits and intend to stay below seven!)
 I supervise or have supervised subjects ranging from Old Norse literature to the self-representation of late-medieval queens to the ideology of evangelisation in the early middle ages to late-medieval women religious.
-My supervisees have published or have papers forthcoming in journals such as Viator, Review of English Studies, Mediaeval Studies, and Journal of Medieval History among others, and have a high success rate in obtaining university, provincial, federal, and international awards, scholarships, and grants.
+My supervisees have published or have papers forthcoming in journals such as Viator, Review of English Studies, Mediaeval Studies, and Journal of Medieval History among others, and have a high success rate in obtaining awards, scholarships, and postdoctoral fellowships, including from SSHRC, the British Academy, and the Medieval Academy of America.

 Courses